xmonader/resume/README.md

 <i><font size="2"><a href="https://github.com/xmonader">github.com/xmonader</a> | (+20) 1143344150 | ahmed.te.youssef@gmail.com</font> </i>

-> I'm a Cloud Software Engineer.
-I've been programming in *Python* for +10 years and and I use Golang at work.
+> I'm a Cloud Software Engineer, I've been programming in *Python* for +10 years and and I use Golang and Python to deliver beautiful applications.

 # Experience